20 Best Places to Visit in Northern Spain

 A marvelous example of early Romanesque architecture, the Cathedral of Santiago de Compostela is Spain's most important Christian monument.
 The ornate exterior blends the original 12th-century sculpted doorway with lavish Baroque twin towers, while the grandiose sanctuary offers a sense of serenity.

-The entire Old Town (Casco Antiguo) of Santiago de Compostela, around the Plaza del Obradoiro and the Hostal de Los Reyes Católicos, is designated as a UNESCO World Heritage site.
-This pedestrianized area is an appealing jumble of narrow medieval streets, historic churches, and monasteries.
+Other must-see attractions of Santiago de Compostela include the Old Town (Casco Antiguo) of Santiago de Compostela, around the Plaza del Obradoiro and the Hostal de Los Reyes Católicos.
+Designated as a UNESCO World Heritage Site, this pedestrianized area is an appealing jumble of narrow medieval streets, historic churches, and monasteries.

 Santiago de Compostela is located in the Galicia region and is a good starting point to discover northern Spain's west coast, including La Coruña, Ferrol, and Cedeira.